-It’s a question many people ask when they are brining home a new puppy or grown dog.
+Why register your dog with the AKC?
+It’s a question many people ask when they are bringing home a new puppy or grown dog.
 With the exception of those who have firmly set their sights on the conformation show ring and breeding the next generation of champions, the benefits of registration may not be obvious.
-But the benefits are there, even for owners of dogs, including mixed breeds, who will never be part of the conformation dog-show world.
+But the benefits are plentiful – even for owners of adult dogs, including mixed breeds.

 - A Complimentary 60-Day Trial of AKC Pet Insurance, for newly registered puppies.
 Details about this special benefit will be sent to you shortly after registration.

 - A certificate for a complimentary first veterinary office visit.
 Submit your email address when registering your new puppy and the AKC will email you a certificate for a complimentary first veterinary office visit along with a list of participating veterinarians.

 Registration opens up the world of AKC dog sports, from the wildly popular agility to lesser-known pursuits like lure coursing.
 Even if you don’t think you want to participate in sports now, registration will allow you to grab your show lead and your sensible shoes and head for the show ring with no delay if you change your mind in the future.
 Don’t forget that all dogs – including mixed breeds – can participate in dog sports (other than conformation.)

 To earn an AKC title – even Canine Good Citizen – your dog needs to be registered with the organization.
 Even if the idea of title has never crossed your mind, don’t rule it out.
 Your new puppy or dog is a blank slate, and it’s your responsibility to help him reach his full potential.